DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: So, I kept on going with the scholarship and completed the section about responsiveness.
 Then i felt like taking a break from web dev and going back to my first passion: Python.
 I wrote a quick and simple program which reminds me to take a nice break every 60 minutes and which also opens a url (I used the webbrowser module) after displaying an alert box (tkinter, messagebox).
 I will refine the UI and explore tkinter asap.

 **Thoughts:** Python is really enjoyable, and I can't wait to spend more time on it.
 About the portfolio page, tomorrow I will test a few solutions I planned.
 Fingers crossed!

+### Day 27: 2018 February 22, Tuesday

+**Today's Progress**: So, I decided to build the skeleton of my portfolio page using Bootstrap for now.
+Later I refactor it using CSS Grid.
+It has a clean layout, but I plan to add modals and, possibly, a vertical sidebar with dropdowns submenus.
+I also wrote a simple program in Python which iterates through the files in a directory and modify the file name.
+In order to do that, I had to dive into the documentation and study a few modules.
+Pretty nice stuff!

+**Thoughts:** I use Python 3x, and I had some errors when I tried to run my program today.
+After scratching my head for a while, I discovered that string translation changed from version 2, and it's now syntactically different.
+Python os library is pretty broad, so I'm gonna focus on the most important and useful methods.